Bahian Carnival: Bahian carnival musicians

 With the emergence of new Bahian talent who continued to popularize regional rhythms, Carnaval became more of an organized affair though it somehow retained its informality and contagious spontaneity.
 The success of Luiz Caldas, Sara Jane, and Chiclete com Banana, along with the evolution of Ilê Aiyê and the emergence of Olodum played a part in transforming Salvador’s Carnaval into the biggest, longest, most itinerant open-air show in the world.
 The upper and middle classes finally succumbed to the Carnaval–inspired ideal of racial harmony and by the end of the 1980s the pre-Lent celebration entered a process of irreversible debauchery.
 Street carnaval came to represent the collective identity of Bahian Carnaval.

 By the start of a new decade, Bahia's Carnaval became an institutionalized talent factory.
 The success of precursors such as Luis Caldas, Chiclete com Banana, Ilê Aiyê, Margareth Menezes, and Olodum heralded the convergence of Carnaval and commercial music.
 Slowly the northeastern and national music markets began to open.

 Between 1992 and 1993 Bahian Carnaval became the stage for the greatest success in Brazil's musical landscape yet: Daniela Mercury landed the number-one spot in radio stations throughout Brazil with her samba-reggae hit "O Canto da Cidade".
 Her show broke public attendance records from Oiapoque to Chuí and she became the first exponent of the new Bahian sound to have a television special on her musical career transmitted on a national station, Rede Globo.
 Mercury's stunning success radically tore down the preconceptions and barriers that Brazil's musical epicenters had imposed on Bahian music with origins entrenched in carnaval.
 Ironically, Mercury's huge success on a national scale transformed her into Bahian Carnaval's main artist.
 She achieved that distinction long after having conquered a niche in Bahia and having participated in many carnavals.

+currently names like Ivete Sangalo, BaianaSystem, Cláudia Leitte and Leo Santana.